Questfall/docs/mining/crafting.md

 *  3/3 - Mythic (A)

-#### Elixirs

-The tier of elixirs can be evolved with essence.

 #### Spellbooks

-By upgrading a spell book the user can have the same spell with more power.
+Each spell has **6 levels of power** represented by the tiers of spell books.
+The power of spells increases exponentially with the tiers.

-Five spellbooks of the same type and tier can be crafted into one book of the next tier.
+To **upgrade** the spell books tier, users need to merge 5 books of the same type and rarity for one higher-tier book.

 ***